 For 4 - 6 weeks, do not lift your arm higher than your shoulder on the side of your body where your ICD was placed.

 ICD batteries are designed to last 4 - 8 years.
-Regular checks of the battery are needed to check how much power it has left.
+Regular checks of the battery are needed to see how much power it has left.
 You will need minor surgery to replace your ICD when the battery begins to run down.

 Most appliances in your home are safe to be around.
 This includes your refrigerator, washer, dryer, toaster, blender, personal computer and fax machine, hair dryer, stove, CD player, remote controls, and microwave.